-THAT planning makes you feel empowered and in control.

-This is a nice feeling, particularly as it avoids the stress of uncertainty.
+This allows you to feel empowered and in control, which is a nice feeling, particularly as it avoids the stress of uncertainty.
 You seem to enjoy making plans and implementing them, and derive a sense of fulfillment and satisfaction when you achieve the goals you set for yourself.